carbon-language/carbon-lang/docs/design/generics/details.md

 }
 ```

-#### Libraries that can contain `final` impls
+#### Libraries that can contain a `final` impl

-To prevent the possibility of two unrelated libraries defining conflicting
+To prevent the possibility of two unrelated libraries defining conflicting impl
-impls, Carbon restricts which libraries may declare an impl as `final` to only:
+declarations, Carbon restricts which libraries may declare an impl as `final` to
+only:

 -   the library declaring the impl's interface and
 -   the library declaring the root of the `Self` type.